 Mesh Rider addresses these pain points by building on top of the robust COFDM/MIMO technology specified in IEEE 802.11.
 High throughput, low network latency, and high QoS are extended to long distances.

-Over the past two decades, billions of dollars have been invested into developing and deploying WiFi-enabled systems.
+Over the past two decades, many billions of dollars have been invested into developing IEEE 802.11 (WiFi) technology.
 Today the WiFi ecosystem is estimated to exceed two trillion dollars.
-As a result, WiFi has become the most advanced and high-performance wireless protocol.
+As a result of such massive investments and pervasive use, 802.11 is the most advanced and high-performance wireless protocol.

-Because Mesh Rider operates on Layer 2 (instead of Layer 3 as some other mesh protocols), the network topology doesn’t need to be remapped every time a node joins or leaves the network.
-Mesh Rider encapsulates and forwards all traffic until it reaches the destination, hence emulating a virtual network switch of all nodes participating.
-Therefore all nodes appear to be link local and are unaware of the network’s topology as well as unaffected by any network changes.
+Because Mesh Rider operates on Layer 2, it can rapidly update when a node joins or leaves the network.
+Mesh Rider emulats a virtual network switch of all nodes participating.
+Therefore all nodes appear to be link local.

 It should be also noted that Doodle Labs is working on the development of the next generation mesh system that routes traffic while dynamically adjusting to all network topology/environment changes in real-time.

 The multi-hop relay capability extends the range further.
 By leveraging the Mesh Rider’s frequency flexibility (discussed later), it is possible to eliminate the loss of data throughput that typically accompanies every relay node.
 Multi-frequency also provides additional redundancy by continuously choosing the best frequency to transmit data to the desired destination.

 Another powerful feature of Mesh Rider waveform is Doodle Labs’ Prism technology.
 This technology allows Doodle Labs radios to take a carrier frequency and shift it to any desired frequency between 100 MHz – 6 GHz.
 The channel size can be software defined as required by the application’s throughput and range requirements.